1.0 All about Total Festival Charges:

 Late online data submissions: A $10 automated late charge will be accessed when all the performance information, requested music equipment, rooming lists, and other online data is incomplete beyond the due date.
 An additional $10 charge will be accessed, each and every week (7 calendar days) until this data is complete.

 Persons not being included within Total Attendance Counts: There are some rare and special circumstances in which a group may have a person attend the festival, not receiving overnight lodging and recreation.
 If festival approved, these persons are required to complete a special individual online registration and these persons will have a Travel Protection Plan purchased on their behalf.
 A $35 charge will be charged for each person.

 1.14 Empty Bed Space Charges:

 Festival Package Prices (per person) are based on lodging space maximum occupancies.
 Your lodging choice, and desired sleeping arrangements for your group, will determine how empty bed spaces will be charged.
-In the preceding Lodging Choice Descriptions section, the empty bed space charge amount is listed for each lodging choice.
-These charges are for each empty bed space, and for each night of your group’s stay.
+Within WPSMF Information’s Overnight Lodging Choice/Descriptions, the empty bed space charge amount is listed for each lodging choice for each specific festival week.
+These charges are for each empty bed space, and for each night your festival package includes.

-Also in the preceding Lodging Choice Descriptions section, notice some lodging choices we offer allow one male student room/condo AND one female student room/condo to be filled with less than maximum occupancy without a charge.
+Also within WPSMF Information’s Overnight Lodging Choice/Descriptions, notice some lodging choices we offer allow one male student room/condo AND one female student room/condo to be filled with less than maximum occupancy without a charge.
 This can be a significant savings for a tightly budgeted trip.

 Empty bed space charges may also include any additional nights (in excess of your chosen festival package’s “number of nights”) for any lodging units needed.